khangich/machine-learning-interview/course.md

 - Who should NOT subscribe to this course?
 New grad, people applied for data scientist, research scientist, software engineer positions.
 People will have onsite interview tomorrow or 1 year from now.
 - Do you guarantee the sytem design is good enough for me to get a job?
 No.
 - Did you copy the solution from the internet?
 No.
-- Is this your own solution?
-No. Solutions are based on actual production and well-known published papers.
+- How do I know the solutions are good?
+Solutions are based on actual production and well-known published papers.
 - Can I get a refund if I'm not satisfied?
 No, I can't do it because it's too complicated.
 - Can I stop subscription?
 You can stop your subscription any time.
 You won't be able to access the course.
 - Do you have working solution with code and data?
 No, it's impossible.
 - Will you in the future release the whole course for free?
+No
 - Can I request system design usecase?
 Yes, you can [request here](https://forms.gle/ALsKMik5ocwptUZh7)
 - For further questions, please send email helppreparemle@gmail.com.